 "Kids in the Snow"

 Earn a Junior Ranger Snow membership and badge!
-Learn about winter tracking, how plants and animals survive through the winter and check out some hearty winter critters on this approximately 90-minute walk.
+Learn about winter tracking, how plants and animals survive through the winter and check out some hearty winter critters.

 Avalanche Awareness Walks

-Learn about the winter ecosystem, wildlife and safety on this 90 minute guided nature discovery tour along the Pacific Crest Trail.
+Learn about the winter ecosystem, wildlife, Stevens Pass history on this 2 hour guided trek along the Pacific Crest Trail.